jamesm224/ProSynTaxDB-workflow/README.md

 ## Introduction

-Here we present ProSynTaxDB, a curated protein sequence database and accompanying workflow aimed at enhancing the taxonomic resolution of Prochlorococcus and Synechococcus classification.
-ProSynTaxDB includes proteins from 1,260 genomes of Prochlorococcus and Synechococcus, including single amplified genomes, high-quality draft genomes, and newly closed genomes.
-Additionally, ProSynTaxDB incorporates proteins from 27,799 genomes of marine heterotrophic bacteria, archaea, and viruses to assess microbial and viral communities surrounding Prochlorococcus and Synechococcus.
-This resource enables accurate classification of picocyanobacterial clusters/clades/grades in metagenomic data – even when present at 0.60% of reads for Prochlorococcus or 0.09% of reads for Synechococcus.
+Here we present ProSynTaxDB, a curated protein sequence database and accompanying workflow aimed at enhancing the taxonomic resolution of *Prochlorococcus* and *Synechococcus* classification.
+ProSynTaxDB includes proteins from 1,260 genomes of *Prochlorococcus* and *Synechococcus*, including single amplified genomes, high-quality draft genomes, and newly closed genomes.
+Additionally, ProSynTaxDB incorporates proteins from 27,799 genomes of marine heterotrophic bacteria, archaea, and viruses to assess microbial and viral communities surrounding *Prochlorococcus* and *Synechococcus*.
+This resource enables accurate classification of picocyanobacterial clusters/clades/grades in metagenomic data – even when present at 0.60% of reads for *Prochlorococcus* or 0.09% of reads for *Synechococcus*.

 ![updated_genomes (2)](https://github.com/jamesm224/gorg_db_update/assets/86495895/181bba39-b338-4553-97c3-8a7f553ec7fa)